The rights of requesters and the responsibilities of VITA under the Virginia Freedom of Information Act

 - Although statewide IT policies may be relevant to agencies' decision-making, VITA does not direct how state agencies use VITA-provided IT infrastructure to store and maintain records.

-To request records for which VITA is the custodian, you may direct your request to Dan Wolf.
+To request records for which VITA is the custodian, please contact our FOIA officer, Joshua Heslinga.
 He can be reached at:

 Virginia Information Technologies Agency